Re-registration of adopted children

 From the early 1970s some social workers began suggesting that birth parents and adoptive parents meet each other before the birth of the child, and maintain contact after the adoption.

-In the 21st century most birth mothers could choose the adoptive family from a range of approved couples.
-Birth and adoptive parents normally met before the birth mother consented to the adoption, and in some cases made an agreement for ongoing contact.
+By the 21st century most birth mothers could choose the adoptive family from a range of approved couples.
+When adoptions were arranged through state social workers, birth and adoptive parents normally met before the birth mother consented to the adoption, and in some cases made an agreement for ongoing contact.
 Open adoption arrangements were encouraged, but could not be legally enforced.
 It was still possible for children to grow up not knowing that they were adopted.